ojroques/staticdep/README.md

 - `python3 staticdep.py -h`
 - `python3 parsejson.py -h`

-Note that those two tools have been implemented using **python 3.6** on a linux machine.
+Note that those two tools have been implemented using **python 3.6** on a Linux machine.
 Tests show that they run fine with python 2.7 but you should favor python 3+ anyway.

 #### Analysis

-* To run the analysis on a static library `libfoo.a` (result saved in `libfoo.json` by default):
+* To run the analysis on a static library `libfoo.a` (result saved as `libfoo.json` where `libfoo.a` is located by default):
 ```sh
 python3 staticdep.py libfoo.a
 ```